Edox86/HTB-Writeups/Debugme/Debugme.md

 .text:0040176D E9 00 00 00 00                 jmp     $+5
 ```

-But to be honest the most important thing I think is what ends up in the stack after the above code
+But to be honest the most important thing I think is what ends up in the stack after the above code (because all those arithmetic operations are then pushed onto the stack)

 ```
 0061FE60  0061FE64  Stack[00001CD0]:0061FE64